ibm-cloud-docs/log-analysis/ubuntu.md

 Read about {{site.data.keyword.la_full_notm}}.
 For more information, see [About](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started#getting-started_ov).

 Work in a [supported region](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-regions).
-You can send data from an Ubuntu instance that is located in the same region or in a different region.
+You can send data from an Ubuntu instance that is located in the same region, in a different region, or not in the {{site.data.keyword.cloud_notm}}.

 Use a user ID that is a member, or an owner of, an {{site.data.keyword.cloud_notm}} account.
 To get an {{site.data.keyword.cloud_notm}} {{site.data.keyword.IBM_notm}}ID, go to: [Create an account](https://cloud.ibm.com/login){: external}.